kumarh1982/grpc-store/description.md

 ### How You Are Going to Implement It ( Step-by-step suggestions)

 1. Install  [GRPC] (http://www.grpc.io/docs/tutorials/basic/c.html) and [Protobuf] (https://github.com/google/protobuf)
 2. Make sure you understand how GRPC- synchronous and asynchronous calls work.
-Understand the given helloworld example.
-[Example] (https://github.com/grpc/grpc/tree/master/examples/cpp/helloworld) You will be building your store with asynchronous mechanisms ONLY.
+Understand the given helloworld [example].(https://github.com/grpc/grpc/tree/master/examples/cpp/helloworld) You will be building your store with asynchronous mechanisms ONLY.
 3. Establish asynchronous GRPC communication between -
     - Your store and user client.
     - Your store and the vendors.
   ( We will be providing you the vendors and the user clients soon.)
 4. Create your thread pool and use it.
 Where will you use it and for what?
    Upon receiving a client request, you store will assign a thread from the thread pool to the incoming request for processing.